facebookarchive/hive-dwrf/CONTRIBUTING.md

 # Contributing to DWRF

-We are currently not acception pull requests.
+We are currently not accepting pull requests.
 DWRF is a fork of the ORC file format which is part of the Apache Hive project, please submit your contributions there.

 http://hive.apache.org